Skip to Content

 slow cooker ziti recipe

 This is a family favorite in our house, and I can always count on it coming out perfect every time!
+I have tested this recipe to perfection and it gets RAVE reviews every time I make it.

-How to serve Easy Baked Ziti
+How to serve this Baked Ziti

+We like serving ours with roasted veggies and garlic bread!
 My favorite is pairing it with my oven roasted frozen broccoli.
+Super simple and delicious dinner with barely any cooking!

 This Easy Crockpot Baked Ziti gets RAVE reviews.
 Everyone loves this when I make it!
 So simple to assemble and you don’t even have to cook the noodles first! #crockpotbakedziti #ziti #pasta #slowcooker

 The layers of pasta and cheese are so good.
 I love getting the bites of fresh ricotta and basil.
+And the noodles cook in the sauce so they soak up all the yummy flavor!

 Leftover baked ziti can be stored in an airtight container in the refrigerator for 4-5 days.

-Baked Ziti Recipe with Ricotta FAQs
+Baked Ziti FAQs

 What can I use instead of ricotta cheese in baked ziti?